neonious/lowjs/README.md

 It is pre-flashed on the neonious one and plain ESP32-WROVER modules which you can order from neonious (direct link to store).

+## Documentation

+The documentation is located at https://www.neonious.com/Documentation/lowjs

 ## License / Authors / Contributions
 The community edition is placed under the MIT license.
 More information.

 low.js is developed and maintained by neonious GmbH, the makers of the neonious one microcontroller board.

-We are very happy for every person or company who is willing to contribute to low.js and its related products.
+We appreciate every person or company who is willing to contribute to low.js and its related products.
 We will gladly accept any code contribution which helps the cause after an appropriate review.
 Bug reports and suggestions are also welcome!

 ### Contact us